AndreaRethy/ToDoList/README.md

 Create a front-end to test the application's functionality

 ### Front-end planning:

     - Add a text field and a button for adding new items

     - Add a button to clear all at once

-    - Previously added items to be loaded as list items of an unordered list.
-Inside the list items use input:checkbox for allowing to mark the items as completed.
+    - Added items to be loaded as list items of an unordered list.
+When clicked on items text-decoration changes to line-through

     - On the right side of the items use an 'X' symbol for allowing to delete the item.

 ### Back-end planning: